microsoft/WindowsCloudAcademy/Challenges/W365/01-W365-Provisioning-CPC.md

 ## Challenge

-You have purchased one Windows 365 licenses.
+You have purchased one Windows 365 Enterprise licenses.
 At this point, you can start with the provisioning of Cloud PCs.

 To set up your system to provision on-demand Cloud PCs for you, you need to: